Washington vet warns dog owners after pup burns off paw pads on hot summer walk

 The center posted photos of Olaf’s badly burned paw pads.
 Other pictures showed the dog’s paws wrapped in blue bandages that say “#StudMuffin.”

-As temperature rise over the summer, it is “essential” to keep an eye for paw pad burns on pets whenever they go outside, according to PetMD.
+As temperatures rise over the summer, it is “essential” to keep an eye for paw pad burns on pets whenever they go outside, according to PetMD.

 CLICK HERE TO GET THE FOX NEWS APP